ST10268524/INSY7314-Pulsevote/README.md

 # PulseVote

 PulseVote is a full-stack polling application built using the MERN stack (MongoDB, Express, React, Node.js).
-It was scaffolded as part of ICE Tasks 1–4 and includes user authentication, poll management, and Docker support.
+It was scaffolded as part of ICE Tasks 3 and 4 and includes user authentication, poll management, and Docker support.

 ---